MacKeeper Review: Quick Expert Summary

 - P2P torrenting on certain servers.

 TotalAV is the only other antivirus-bundled VPN I know of that includes unlimited data on its main plan and actually works as promised.
 Bitdefender has a great VPN, but you need to upgrade for unlimited data.
-While Norton and McAfee’s VPNs do come with unlimited data, they don’t work with all streaming sites (but they can both access Netflix).
+While Norton and McAfee’s VPNs do come with unlimited data, they don’t work with all streaming sites (but they both work with Netflix).

-When I was connected to a USA server (I’m based in Spain), the upload speeds dropped a little more, but they were still a lot faster than I expected.
+I got pretty good speeds on distant servers, too.
+When I was connected to a USA server (I’m based in Europe), the upload speeds dropped a little more, but they were still a lot faster than I expected.

+My speeds were much slower on servers farther away.
 When connecting to a server in Australia — farthest from my location — the speeds dropped by a far bigger 80%.
-However, web pages still loaded within just a second or two, and I was even able to stream a movie without any buffering, although the picture quality wasn’t as good as I’d have liked.
+However, web pages still loaded within just a second or two, and I was even able to watch a movie without any buffering, although the picture quality wasn’t as good as I’d have liked.

-MacKeeper’s VPN is consistently able to access popular streaming sites, which is something many other VPNs aren’t able to do.
+MacKeeper’s VPN consistently works with Netflix, which is something many other VPNs don’t offer.
 Avira’s VPN doesn’t work with Netflix, and even some standalone VPNs, like Mullvad VPN, aren’t a good choice for streaming.
+MacKeeper is a pretty good choice for streaming, overall.

-My only real issue with MacKeeper’s VPN is that I was unable to get any clarity on how it manages its user data and whether it has a no-logs policy.
-I queried this with customer support on a few separate occasions, but never got any clear answers — which in itself I find concerning.
+My only concern is the lack of information about privacy policies.
+I was unable to get any clarity on how MacKeeper manages its user data and whether it has a no-logs policy.
+I queried this with customer support on a few separate occasions but never got any clear answers — which in itself I find concerning.

 I also discovered that the VPN is a third-party solution, which makes me feel even less secure about its data-sharing policy.
 Ultimately, if you’re looking for the most secure VPN, you’re better off going for a standalone VPN product such as ExpressVPN.
 However, if you just want something for basic online activities such as browsing and streaming, MacKeeper’s Private Connect is a pretty good option.

-Despite the lack of transparency regarding the no-logs policy, I was quite impressed with MacKeeper’s VPN.
+Despite the lack of transparency regarding the no-logs policy, I like MacKeeper’s VPN.
 It’s fast, reliable, has a good network of servers, and comes with unlimited data.
 It also works with streaming sites and provides buffer-free streaming, which is a big plus for me.
 For a VPN that comes as an add-on to an antivirus product, this is definitely one of the better ones.

-This isn’t a unique feature; a lot of antiviruses — including Intego — include ad and tracker blockers.
+StopAd blocks both ads and trackers from following your online activity.
+More specifically, it blocks both ads and trackers from following your online activity.
+This isn’t a unique feature; a lot of antiviruses — Intego among them — include ad and tracker blockers.
 But still, it’s a nice additional feature.

 Once the browser extension is enabled, this feature will automatically work in the background every time you open a new webpage.
 To see details of what StopAd is blocking, you can click on the icon in your menu bar.